smillims/kottans-frontend/README.md

 ---

 In this couse, I against (like always) have shocked by English?
 What, English?
 Allright, because now it was harder maybe in three times, really.
 But I didn't despair and go ahead to my target!
-So, right in these course I did't find so many command like in last times, but anyway it was (I about new command).
+So, right in these course I did't find so many commands like in last times, but anyway it was (I am talking about new commands).

-For exapmle, i understood the remote repo much better, so good that in these course they are used a demo for demonstrate how it's work.
+For exapmle, i understood the remote repo much better then in previous time, so good that in these course they are used a demo for demonstrate how it's work.

 Anyway, I will be going to use Git in future project, so let's move on.